 Manual demolition uses tools that are operated to take down a portion of a structure that does not need large equipment.
 This is done for the purpose of ensuring safety in the structure and the preservation of other parts.
 Floor slabs, for instance, may be demolished using a jackhammer.

 Manual taking down floor slabs, particularly in localized places or narrow spaces may also use breakers that provide good mobility and has a wide range of applications.
 Walls can also be taken down using a sledgehammer.

 Cantilevered features may be dismantled using saw cut and lift.
 Slabs can be cut into smaller sizes for easy removal before it is lifted away.
 Exterior beams and interior beams can also be demolished through the gradual breaking of the concrete.
 This can then be moved towards the ground using a wire and winch.
 The wire saw cutting machines can also be used to cut massive structures allowing precise separation while drills are also good to cut big structures.

 The important thing to consider when performing a manual demolition of the structure is the stability of each portion that should be taken down.
-Following the sequence, all structures should be assessed carefully from the roof to the floors.
-This is to make sure that the structure will not collapse due to an improper removal of a structure or framework.
+Following the sequence, everything should be assessed carefully from the roof to the floors.
+This is to make sure that the structure will not collapse due to an improper removal of a framework.
 Contractors and engineers are also taking into account the support that is installed for a certain structure.